NFL Power Rankings Week 16: Updated Standings, Predictions Before MNF

 Philadelphia is a slightly different story.

 The team went back-and-forth with the Rams in an exciting game that saw the Eagles take off after halftime.
-After each team scored a touchdown and two field goals in the first half to head into the locker room tied, Philadelphia scored a touchdown in the first five minutes of the second half and had three back-to-back scoring drives to put them up 30-13.
+After each team scored a touchdown and two field goals in the first half to head into the locker room tied, Philadelphia scored a touchdown in the first five minutes of the second half and had three back-to-back scoring drives to put it up 30-13.

-The Eagles were led by quarterback Nick Foles – who also led them to a Super Bowl victory last season after starting quarterback Carson Wentz tore his ACL.
+The Eagles were led by quarterback Nick Foles, who also led them to a Super Bowl victory last season after starting quarterback Carson Wentz tore his ACL.
 Wentz may be out for a second straight season with a fractured back.
-Foles stepped in for the second straight season, and shocked football fans everywhere – once again – by beating the Rams.
+Foles stepped in for the second straight season and shocked football fans everywhere—once again—by beating the Rams.

 Ian Rapoport @RapSheet